Tottenham transfer news: Spurs secure €60m deal to sign Real Betis star Giovani Lo Celso | Goal.com

 Goal can confirm that the Spanish outfit are set to announce the Argentina international's departure on Wednesday evening after a breakthrough was made in the negotiations between the two clubs.

-Lo Celso has been a target of Tottenham's all summer after his impressive loan spell at Betis from Paris Saint-Germain last season.
+Lo Celso, who was pulled out of Betis' squad for their friendly with Las Palmas on Wednesday, has been a target of Tottenham's all summer after his impressive loan spell from Paris Saint-Germain last season.

 Betis took up the option to pay the €25m (£21.6m/$28.2m) clause to secure the 23-year-old's services at the end of the campaign, and are now set to more than double their money in the space of three months.